xendk/proctor/README.md

 Walk-through
 ------------

-Install Proctor and its dependencies in your Drupal root:
+Install Proctor and its dependencies in a `tests` folder in the Drupal
+root:

   composer require xendk/proctor:~0.1

+The reason for using a composer file inside the test folder is that it keeps the tests tools outside of Drupals dependencies.
+Drupal 8 beta 10 and CodeCeption 2.* depends on incompatible versions of phpunit, and future clashes is non unthinkable as Drupal includes more libraries.

-Commit the `composer.json` and `composer.lock` files.
+Commit the `tests/composer.json` and `tests/composer.lock` files.

 Run:

-    ./vendor/bin/proctor config:init
+    ./tests/vendor/bin/proctor config:init

 To initialize a `~/.proctor.yml` configuration file.
 Edit the file and supply mysql credentials for your local environment.
 This allows